Hybrid Quantum Neural Networks with Amplitude Encoding: Advancing Recovery Rate Predictions: Methodology

 To overcome this limitation, we adopt Amplitude Encoding, which maps a $2^n$-dimensional classical feature vector into the amplitude components of an $n$-qubit quantum state as follows

 where $N = 2^n$ is the number of features, $b_1^i, \dots, b_n^i$ is the binary representation of integer $i$, and $\alpha_i$ are the normalized amplitudes derived from the input data.

 The preparation of the state $\ket{\psi}$ in Amplitude Encoding follows the protocol described in~\cite{mottonen2004transformation}.
 This method uses a sequence of single-qubit $R_y(\bm{\theta})$ rotations and CNOT gates to transform the initial zero state $\ket{\bm{0}}$ into the desired amplitude-encoded state $\ket{\psi}$.
 As illustrated in Figure~\ref{fig:diff_enc}, for a four-dimensional input vector $X = \{x_1, x_2, x_3, x_4\}$, Angle Encoding requires four qubits (one per feature), while Amplitude Encoding only requires two qubits.
 This exponential compression enables us to scale to higher-dimensional datasets using fewer quantum resources.
 In our case, 256 input features are encoded using only eight qubits.
 This figure essentially depicts the interface between the classical layer (the pink block in Figure~\ref{fig:ampl}) and the quantum neural network (the purple block in Figure~\ref{fig:ampl}).
+A full description of the Möttönen protocol is beyond the scope of this paper; however, we provide supplementary material highlighting the most relevant aspects of the Amplitude Encoding procedure for interested readers.